MASQ-Project/ClusterTool/USAGE.md

 `outbound` is a SelectCommand that retrieves the Neighborhood Gossip messages that the specified instance(s) has sent, and opens a visual graph of the Gossip in an image viewer.
-It detects how many messages have been sent by inspecting the `SubstratumNode.log` file of the instance, and prompts you for which one you would like to see (until a blank line is entered).
+It detects how many messages have been sent by inspecting the `MASQNode.log` file of the instance, and prompts you for which one you would like to see (until a blank line is entered).

 ### stop

 _Implemented in `instance.py`_

-`stop` is a SelectCommand that shuts down SubstratumNode on the instance(s) specified.
+`stop` is a SelectCommand that shuts down MASQNode on the instance(s) specified.
 For each instance specified, It will:
 - revert DNS
-- kill the SubstratumNode process
+- kill the MASQNode process
 - kill any traffic (`wget` or `curl`) that was being generated
 - clear out any stale state (e.g. node descriptor) in the TNT instance